best bottle for colic, Tommee Tippee bottles, Philips Avent bottles

 Anti-Colic System Vented tube inside bottle; reduces air bubbles Built-in valve in the teat; pushes air away from tummy

-Teat Shape Soft, breast-like Firmer, structured
+Teat Shape Soft, breast like Firmer

 Heat-Sensing Feature Yes, straw changes colour if milk too hot No